What is ceramic?

 Although the characteristics may vary per colour and surface, in general ceramic has excellent scratch and heat resistance.
 So you can safely put your hot pan on the work surface.

 The stain resistance of ceramic is also excellent.
 And should a persistent stain occur, it is usually easy to remove with proper maintenance.
-In comparison to granite and quartz, ceramic is susceptible to damage from impact or point loads.
+In comparison to granite and mineralstone, ceramic is susceptible to damage from impact or point loads.
 Care should therefore be taken with pointed and/or heavy objects that could drop onto the surface.

 Specific material characteristics